Skip to content

 activate_scene(scene)

-Sets the active scene and updates the current character visual.
-A SCENE_ACTIVATED event is triggered.
+Set the active scene and updates the current character visual.

 Parameters: